luvies/action-yarn-publish/README.md

 See [action.yml](action.yml) for more details.

+For a working example on how to set this action up, see my [@luvies/evaluator package workflow](https://github.com/luvies/node-evaluator/blob/master/.github/workflows/nodeci.yml).

 ## Environment variables

 This action will need a number of environment variables depending on what is being done: